 *Hamilton, C. (2013) Earthmasters: Playing God with the climate.
 Sydney: Allen & Unwin.

-Julian Raxworthy is Honorary Associate Professor at the University of Queensland, where he completed his doctorate entitled “Novelty in the Entropic Landscape: landscape architecture, gardening and change”.
-A Registered Landscape Architect in Australia (and in South Africa), he was design manager for Aspect Studios, and principal landscape architect for Wolff Architects in Cape Town, Donovan Hill Architects, and currently for BABER STUDIO, both in Brisbane.
-He convened the Master of Landscape Architecture & Master of Urban Design at the University of Cape Town.
+Julian Raxworthy is Associate Professor and Discipline Lead: landscape architecture at the University of Canberra, Australia.
+A Registered Landscape Architect in Australia (and in South Africa), he was design manager for Aspect Studios, and principal landscape architect for Wolff Architects in Cape Town and for Donovan Hill Architects, in Brisbane.
+He has held tenured academic positions at RMIT University in Melbourne, QUT in Brisbane, both in Australia and convened the Master of Landscape Architecture & Master of Urban Design at the University of Cape Town, South Africa.
 He has been a visiting professor at the University of Virginia, and at the École Nationale Supérieure de Paysage (ENSP) Versailles.
-He was a founder of Kerb: journal of landscape architecture.
-His most recent book is Overgrown: practices between landscape architecture and gardening, published in Fall 2018 by The MIT Press, supported by a grant from the Graham Foundation for Advanced Studios in the Fine Arts.
+He is also an Honorary Associate Professor at the University of Queensland, where he completed his doctorate entitled “Novelty in the Entropic Landscape: landscape architecture, gardening and change” in 2013.
+A founder of Kerb: journal of landscape architecture, his most recent book is Overgrown: practices between landscape architecture and gardening, published in Fall 2018 by The MIT Press, supported by a grant from the Graham Foundation for Advanced Studies in the Fine Arts.